-Earlier in vitro studies carried out by an independent microbiology testing laboratory (Perfectus Biomed) concluded that, ‘Gas Plasma treatment may be an effective method of disrupting Staphylococcus aureus biofilms and has the potential to remove the challenge of persistent infection within a chronic wound thus allowing the wound to heal appropriately.’
-(Wounds UK, 2015.).
-No organisms were detected after a 5 minute treatment with Adtec SteriPlas.
+Gas plasma treatment may be an effective method for disrupting Staphylococcus aureus biofilms and has the potential to remove challenge of persistence infection within a chronic wound thus allowing the wound to heal appropriately (1).
+No organisms were detected after 5 minutes treatment with the Adtec SteriPlas.

 Click Here for full Report